gowrisankarponnusamy/LU-Decomposition/README.md

 ## Algorithm
 1. import numpy as np
-2.from scipy.linalg import lu,lu_factor,lu_piv
+2. from scipy.linalg import lu,lu_factor,lu_piv
-3.Get input from the user as eval(input())
+3. Get input from the user as eval(input())
-4.Use lu_factor and lu_solve to find LU decomposition
+4. Use lu_factor and lu_solve to find LU decomposition
-5.print L,U
+5. print L,U
-6.print x
+6. print x

 ## Program:
 (i) To find the L and U matrix